 Georgia law specifies that college-sanctioned student organizations that, through its officers, agents, or responsible members, knowingly permit or authorizes the sale, distribution, serving, possession, consumption, or use of marijuana, a controlled substance, or dangerous drug in violation of state laws at any function shall have its recognition withdrawn.
 Furthermore, state laws also specify that the college must expel that organization from campus for a minimum of one calendar year from the year of determination of guilt.

 The Georgia Penal Code prohibits the possession of alcohol by a person under the age of 21 or providing alcohol to such a person.
-State laws also specify fines for violators in the amount of $1,000 and a prison sentence of 12 months.
+State laws also specify fines for violation in the amount of $300 and/or a prison sentence of not more than 6 months.

 Employee misconduct related to alcohol or other drug abuse will not be tolerated.
 The unlawful manufacture, distribution, sales, use, or possession of a controlled substance, marijuana, or a dangerous drug by employees of Gwinnett Technical College is prohibited by federal and state law, as well as the Technical College System of Georgia policy.
 Violation of this policy will result in appropriate disciplinary sanctions, including but not limited to dismissal, demotion or suspension of employment, and/or referral to the appropriate state agency for legal prosecution.